Bills vs. Patriots anytime touchdown scorer props, back James Cook on SNF

-Bills vs. Patriots anytime touchdown scorer props, odds, predictions: Back James Cook to score a TD on SNF
+Patriots vs. Bills anytime touchdown scorer props, odds, predictions: Back James Cook to score a TD on SNF

 SportsLine's computer model simulated Patriots vs. Bills 10,000 times and released its NFL best anytime TD scorers props for Buffalo vs. New England in Week 5 Sunday Night Football